 Both are solid companies and would be fine investments in any long-term growth portfolio, but ultimately, I’d put my money on market leader First Solar as it is more likely to realize profits from all the green energy industry tailwinds thanks to its strong business model and expansion plans.

 If risky solar investments aren’t your thing, you can invest in industry giants like Tesla by using our shortlist of market-beating stocks so you can start generating long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.